Ontotext-AD/terraform-aws-graphdb/README.md

 - `instance_type`: The instance type for the GDB cluster nodes.
 This should match your performance and cost requirements.

-- `cluster_size`: The number of instances in the cluster.
-Recommended is 3, 5 or 7 in order to have consensus according to the [RAFT algorithm](https://raft.github.io/).
+- `node_count`: The number of instances in the cluster.
+Recommended is 3, 5 or 7 in order to have consensus according to the [Raft algorithm](https://raft.github.io/).

-- `subnet_ids`: A list of subnet IDs in your VPC to place the Neptune instances.
-Ensure that these subnets have proper route tables and security groups configured.

-- `security_group_ids`: A list of security group IDs to associate with the instances for network security.